Ferneyhough History, Family Crest & Coats of Arms

 The surname Ferneyhough was first found in Staffordshire where they held a family seat as Lords of the Manor close to the Cheshire border.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1332 when Adam de Fernyhough held estates.

-Important Dates for the Ferneyhough family
+Early History of the Ferneyhough family

 This web page shows only a small excerpt of our Ferneyhough research.
 Another 108 words (8 lines of text) covering the years 1383, 1455, 1487, and 1621 are included under the topic Early Ferneyhough History in all our PDF Extended History products and printed products wherever possible.